photoprism/photoprism-docs/docs/getting-started/docker.md

 Now open http://localhost:2342/ in a Web browser to see the user interface.
 The default password is "photoprism".

-### Step 2: Index photos ###
+### Step 2: Index your library ###

-There won't be any search results before you have indexed your photos.
-You can either do this using our comfortable Web UI or in a terminal:
+Go to Library in our Web UI to start indexing or importing.
+Alternatively, you can run this command in a terminal to index all files in the `Originals` folder:

 ```
-docker exec -ti photoprism photoprism index
+docker exec -ti photoprism photoprism index -c
 ```

+The `-c` flag tells the command to automatically create JPEGs from other file types when needed to display them in a browser.
+They will be stored in the same folder next to the original using the best possible quality (not available in read-only mode).

+!!! tip
+    `index --all` will re-index existing files, for example after updates.

 Photos will become visible one after another.
-You can watch the indexer working in the terminal or the logs tab (Library).
+You can watch the indexer working in the terminal, or the logs tab in Library.

-!!! attention
-    PhotoPrism and Web browsers in general can not display RAW image files.
-They need to be converted, which is what our import and convert commands do.
-You'll find a checkbox for this step in our Web UI (disabled in read-only mode).

 ### Step 3: When you're done... ###